Travel to Krakow

 The taxi from the city centre to the Institute should cost about 20 PLN.

 If you want to use the public transport, the easiest way to reach the Institute from the old town in Krakow is to take a tram which goes in the direction Bronowice Małe (4, 8, 24).
-All of these lines join at Teatr Bagatela, but stop in different places before the crossing.
-From the tram you need to leave at Balicka Wiadukt stop and then walk 700 m to the Institute along the street heading north under the railway bridges.
-The travel time is 15-20 minutes, the cheapest ticket (20-minutes 2.80 PLN) should be sufficient.
+All of these lines join at Teatr Bagatela, but stop in different places before this crossing.
+From the tram you need to leave at Bronowice Wiadukt stop and then walk 1000 m to the Institute (under the raiway bridges) or take bus 172 or 572 (2 stops to Rondo Ofiar Katynia).
+The travel time is 15-20 minutes, the cheapest ticket (20-minutes 2.80 PLN) should be sufficient, especially if you decide to walk the last 1000 m.

-The exchange rate for the Polish zloty (PLN) is about 0.23 EUR, 0.26 USD, 0.25 CHF, 0.20 GBP (25 August 2016).
-You may change your cash in the offices called Kantor and some banks or withdraw cash from many money machines.
-However, in most places you may pay with a credit card (Visa or Mastercard) - even in a taxi - so you probably do not need a lot of cash.
+The exchange rate for the Polish zloty (PLN) is about 0.23 EUR, 0.26 USD, 0.25 CHF, 0.20 GBP.
+You may change your cash in the offices called Kantor and at some banks or withdraw cash from many money machines.
+In addition, in most places you may pay with a credit card (Visa or Mastercard) - even in a taxi - so you probably do not need a lot of cash.

-The rates are best in exchange offices in the city centre, but a few of them offer seemingly excelent rates which in fact are very bad (for example in place of typical 3.82 PLN for 1 USD they write 3,o95 PLN).
+The rates are best in exchange offices in the city centre, but a few of them offer seemingly excelent rates which in fact are very bad (for example in place of typical 3.65 PLN for 1 USD they write 3,o85 PLN).